Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Introduction

-Most of the existing studies motivate organizations to fully contribute to cross-silo FL by designing an incentive mechanism\cite{tang2021incentive,tang2018multi,zhao2018dynamic,feng2019joint,shao2019multimedia}.
-However, this requires extra negotiation costs since organizations need to reach a consensus on the mechanism in advance, and demands additional running costs where a distributed algorithm runs over all organizations, clearly adding more burden to organizations.
-Recently, game-theoretical approach is applied to investigate participation behaviors in cross-silo FL\cite{zhang2022enabling}, which needs additional information transmission between the server and organizations, and thus may cause potential privacy issues.
+Most of the existing studies improve the social welfare by designing incentive mechanisms to promote organizations’ full cooperation in cross-silo FL \cite{tang2021incentive,li2022incentive,zeng2022incentive,zhang2022enabling,das2021cross}.
+However, incentive mechanism requires extra negotiation costs since organizations need to reach a consensus on the mechanism in advance.
+And it also demands additional running costs, where a distributed algorithm runs over all organizations, clearly adding more burden to organizations.

+In this paper, we model the interactions among organizations in cross-silo FL into a public goods game, named cross-silo FL game.
+Instead of incentivizing organizations' participation, we take a brand-new approach using the Multi-player Multi-action Zero-Determinant (MMZD) strategy \cite{7381622} to directly maximize the social welfare in cross-silo FL without causing additional negotiation costs and running costs for all organizations.
+Moreover, the MMZD Alliance (MMZDA) formed by multiple MMZD players is studied to explore whether a better maximum value of the social welfare can be achieved.
+Another outstanding advantage of our methods is that they can be applied to any cross-silo FL scenario no matter what strategies or actions other organizations perform.